 In the case of the domestic state, generally, the name change will be set forth in the primary document, and no further action will be necessary.
-If not, however, the formation document would have to be amended in the posttransaction stage.
+If not, however, the formation document would have to be amended in the post-transaction stage.

-In the case of a foreign state, changing a foreign business entity's name generally requires the filing of an application to amend the qualification document or filing a certificate of name change.
+In the case of a foreign state, changing a foreign business entity's name generally requires the filing of an application to amend the qualification document.
 Many state laws provide that the application has to be accompanied by a certificate from the home state evidencing the name change.